OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/api/educationsubmission_list_resources.md

 ## Request body
 Do not supply a request body for this method.
 ## Response
-If successful, this method returns a `200 OK` response code and collection of [educationSubmissionResource](../resources/educationsubmissionresource.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [educationSubmissionResource](../resources/educationsubmissionresource.md) objects in the response body.
 ## Example
 ##### Request
-Here is an example of the request.
+The following is an example of the request.
 <!-- {
   "blockType": "request",
   "name": "get_resources"